LOOPmetrics/loopmetrics-browser/README.md

 ### loopmetrics.track(eventName[, properties, callback])

-eventName(required): A string that represents the event to track properties(optional): Up to 50 key value pairs.
-The values have to be of type string, number or boolean callback(optional): A callback that will be fired after tracking the event was successfully finished
+-eventName(required): A string that represents the event to track

+properties(optional): Up to 50 key value pairs.
+The values have to be of type string, number or boolean

+callback(optional): A callback that will be fired after tracking the event was successfully finished

 ### loopmetrics.trackOnInit(eventName[, properties, callback])